6ixthdev/alx-system_engineering-devops/0x01-shell_permissions/README.md

-6-multiple_permissions - give the hello file multiple permission 7-everybody - still giving multiple permission to the file hello 8-James_Bond -  the anser is in the title of the challenge
+6-multiple_permissions - give the hello file multiple permission 7-everybody - still giving multiple permission to the file hello 8-James_Bond -  the anser is in the title of the challenge 9-John_Doe - this is a john doe file